Trends That Are Reshaping the Legal Industry

 Billable hour quotas and a competitive global market for services have put many law firms into overdrive.
 The pressure to do more with less has forced a growing number of employees to sacrifice their personal lives so they can work harder and longer.

 Green law initiatives are impacting the practice of law as "going green" becomes a global priority.
 Between economic pressure and eco-conscious clients, law firms and professionals across the globe are establishing green initiatives that cut expenses, reduce their carbon footprint, and promote social responsibility in response to global warming.

 Virtual Law Firms

 Alternative Legal Service Delivery Models

 Lawyers no longer have a monopoly on the law.
-Clients can seek legal assistance from a growing number of non-lawyer professionals, including paralegal technicians, legal document preparers, self-help sites, virtual assistants, and offshore vendors.
+Clients can seek legal assistance from a growing number of non-lawyer professionals, including paralegal technicians, jury consultants, legal document preparers, self-help sites, virtual assistants, and offshore vendors.

 Alternative Billing Models

 Pressure to reign in costs has forced law firms to diverge from the traditional billable-hours model—a century-old staple of the industry that has been criticized for rewarding inefficiency—in favor of alternative billing models such as fixed, flat, blended, or capped fees.